 “That won’t be necessary, Bertram.”
 Winterborne removed his tall top hat and gently placed it at the center of the table.
 He withdrew his hand momentarily, and then with a magician’s flourish, he thrust an open palm towards the table top, and a tray holding a quart of caramel flavored crab apple whiskey and three crystal tumblers appeared at his finger tips.

-He opened the bottle, half filled each glass, and then reached inside his coat, “a teaspoon of Dr. Helgenberger’s Miracle Brain Powder?”
+He opened the bottle, half filled each glass, and then reached inside his coat, “a spoonful of Dr. Helgenberger’s Miracle Perception Powder?”

 “Certainly,” I said raising one eyebrow higher than the other.